2004seraph/SteamFinder/README.md

 # SteamFinder

-A little python console script which watches the Steam client's auto LAN discovery packets (for Steam's In-Home Streaming) and logs other Steam clients on the local network.
+A little python console script that watches the Steam client's auto LAN discovery packets (for Steam's In-Home Streaming feature) and logs information on the other Steam clients on the local network.

 ## Requirements

 - Python 3
     - pip
 - Wireshark + tshark
-- A Steam client
+- A Steam client (and account)
+- An internet connection for requests to Steam's API: allows for Steam name retrieval

 ## How To Use